Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals

-\T{\I{Enhanced ODMR contrast via pulsed illumination}} -- While \zfr{mfig2} demonstrates the simple case of $\I{cw}$-illumination, \zfr{mfig1}E indicates that initialization can be more efficient under pulsed optical illumination. \zfr{mfig3}A shows ODMR contrast profiles obtained for different pulse powers (for period $\qt_p$), followed by a MW $\pi$-pulse applied to the $T_{xy}$ transition (\zfr{mfig3}A(i)).
-The readout laser pulse has duration 110 $\mu$s.
-The optical pulses are generated by chopping the $\I{cw}$-beam with an Acousto-Optic Modulator (AOM) (Isomet-M1205-3). \zfr{mfig3}A demonstrates an optimal pulse period $\qt_p^{\R{opt}}$ (dashed line) that moves to shorter times with increasing optical power, yielding an increase in ODMR contrast.
+\zfr{mfig1}E indicates that pulsed optical illumination is more efficient at initialization than cw-illumination, which was implemented with the sequence in \zfr{mfig3}A(i).
+A laser pulse for period $\qt_p$ was followed by a MW $\pi$-pulse applied to the $T_{xy}$ transition and a 110 $\mu$s readout laser pulse.
+Optical pulses were generated by chopping the $\I{cw}$-beam with an Acousto-Optic Modulator (AOM).
+ODMR contrast profiles obtained using this sequence at different pulse powers (\zfr{mfig3}A) show an optimal pulse period $\qt_p^{\R{opt}}$ (dashed line) which moves to shorter times with increasing optical power, yielding an increase in ODMR contrast .

-Motivated by this, and to extract further contrast gains, we employ illumination by a pulsed laser (CNI OEM-532-Q) (\zfr{mfig3}B).
-Fluorescence readout for $\qt$ is still performed under $\I{cw}$-illumination (150mW).
-Here $\qt_p{=}65$ns, and ODMR contrast profiles are produced for $\qt$ at different illumination powers (\zfr{mfig3}B(i)).
+To further improve contrast, we vary excitation laser pulse energy (\zfr{mfig3}B).
+Fluorescence readout is still performed under $\I{cw}$-illumination (150mW) for time $\qt$ with $\qt_p{=}65$ns (\zfr{mfig3}B(i)).
 Background subtraction is carried out by performing alternate experiments without and with the MW pulse and subtracting the result.
-A large contrast is observed at an optimal readout time ($\qt^{\R{opt}}$).
-The origin of these profiles evident from taking the difference of the traces in \zfr{mfig1}H. \zfr{mfig3}C shows a dramatic increase of ODMR contrast at higher pulse energies, yielding 16.8\% contrast at 83.1$\mu$J. Considering simulations (\zfr{mfig1}H), we anticipate further gains at even higher energies since current experiments were limited by APD saturation beyond 80 mJ, necessitating the use of attenuating ND filters.
-This constraint could be circumvented by using fast MEMS optical switches~\cite{Agiltron} in future experiments to further improve contrast.
+High contrast is observed at optimal readout time ($\qt^{\R{opt}}$).
+The origin of these profiles evident from taking the difference of the traces in \zfr{mfig1}H. ODMR contrast increases dramatically at higher pulse energies, yielding 16.8\% contrast at 83.1 $\mu$J (\zfr{mfig3}C).
+Considering simulations in \zfr{mfig1}H, we anticipate further gains up to 58\% contrast at even higher energies, since current experiments were limited by APD saturation beyond 90 $\mu$J, necessitating the use of attenuating ND filters (see SI).
+This constraint could be circumvented by using fast MEMS optical switches~\cite{Agiltron} in future experiments to further improve contrast (see Discussion).

 \T{\I{Optically-detected coherent control}} -- \zfr{mfig4} demonstrates coherent electronic control of the photoexcited electrons.
-Following the protocol in the inset, \zfr{mfig4}A displays optically detected 12.9 MHz Rabi oscillation for the driven $T_{xy}$ transition.
-The observed $T_{2\xr} {=}135$ ns Rabi decay can be attributed to RF inhomogeneity within the driving coils.
+Following the \zfr{mfig4}A(i) protocol, \zfr{mfig4}A displays optically detected 12.9 MHz Rabi oscillation for the $T_{xy}$ transition.
+Driving coil RF inhomogeneity contributes to the $T_{2\xr} {=}135$ ns Rabi decay.